 SEASTEM - OCEAN POLLUTION

 In this hands-on learning lab, students will investigate the causes and effects of ocean pollution.
 Students will create a simulated oil spill and experience the challenges of pollution cleanup.

 GRADES 5 - 8

-Students will engage with live animals as well as animal artifacts to examine how creatures without bones survive in the seas.
+Engage with live animals as well as animal artifacts to learn about the adaptations that animals without bones use to survive in the seas.

-Students will examine the forensics of shark attacks in order to separate fact from fiction in this data-driven lesson.
+Examine the forensics of shark attacks in order to separate the truth from media hype in this data-driven program.